 We also provide access to a free online careers assessment tool, Careers Coach, answer a few online questions to help find potential careers for your son or daughter:

 We are very proud of our student support team who can offer help and advice in finance, study support, counselling, safeguarding and career planning.
 Click here or on the link on right for more info.

 CRC has a busy programme of activities for our students – and we offer plenty of help for anyone who would like to start their own club or society!
-We have sports teams for all abilities, and offer a wide range of activities, from Film Club to Climbing, while the Students’ Union organise regular events.
+We have sports teams for all abilities, and offer a wide range of activities, while the Students’ Union organise regular events.
 Click here for more info.